cachier-cache/core/README.md

         - separate code in different files and folders i.e. models in models dir
 	- delete command
 	- create a cli tool like redis
--->
+	- create a frontend like akms with docs and a hosted server(http only) -->

 <!-- TODO: protocol buffers: